nyalavarthi/react-cognito/README.md

 ### Repository details
 This repository consists of multiple sub-projects, which are listed below:

-### api-infra
+* ### api-infra
-Creates backend services such as API Gateway, Lambda, & WAF
+    Backend services such as API Gateway, Lambda, and WAF are created using AWS CDK.

-### cognito-infra
+* ### cognito-infra
-Creates AWS Cognito user pool
+    AWS Cognito Userpool is created using AWS CDK.

-### ebs-infra
+* ### ebs-infra
-Creates ElasticBeanstalk instance , builds, and deployes the front-end application
+    Creates ElasticBeanstalk managed instances, ALB, autoscalling groups, builds, and deployes the front-end application

-### s3-infra
+* ### s3-infra
-Creates an S3 bucket for hosting React code, creates a CloudFront distribution (with OAI), and copies the code into the S3 hosting bucket.
+    This project creates an S3 bucket to host React code, sets up a CloudFront distribution (with OAI), and transfers the code into the S3 hosting bucket.

-### web
+* ### web
     Contains React front-end code

-### cicd
+* ### cicd
     Contains Cloudformation templates to create CodePipeline and CodeBuild projects for CICD